mtumilowicz/java11-streams-laziness-needs-immutable-collections/README.md

 ```
 So the stream created at `1)` operates on different elements
 at `2)` - it does not make a copy of underlying source - it
-contains a reference to the source collection.
+holds a reference to the source collection.

 # technical details
 1. calling `stream()` on `Collection`: